Choose which BSHS/FCS brochure to download:

-Talk to an advisor who specializes in the Bachelor of Science in Human Services with a concentration in Family and Child Services degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Bachelor of Science in Human Services with a concentration in Family and Child Services degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 It's become a part of everyday life in recent years: external struggles such as job losses, economic turmoil, foreclosures, bankruptcies — and the resulting internal struggles such as depression, compromised health and interpersonal conflict.